Bowling ball

 A bowling ball is a hard spherical ball used to knock down bowling pins in the sport of bowling.

-Balls used in ten-pin bowling and American nine-pin bowling traditionally have holes for two fingers and the thumb.
+Balls used in tenpin bowling and nine-pin bowling traditionally have holes for two fingers and the thumb.
 Balls used in five-pin bowling, candlepin bowling, duckpin bowling, and European nine-pin bowling have no holes, and are small enough to be held in the palm of the hand.

-Ten-pin balls
+Tenpin balls

 Specifications

 This 1892 ad shows Lignum vitae (hardwood) balls of various sizes.

 This 1894 patent shows how bowling balls once had a thumb hole and only a single finger hole.
 Bowling balls of the era were made of lignum vitae (hardwood).